survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

   const config = {
     devServer: {
       // Enable history API fallback so HTML5 History API based
       // routing works.
-This is a good default that will come
+This is a good default that comes
       // in handy in more complicated setups.
       historyApiFallback: true,